Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Examples and numerical illustrations

 \section{Examples and numerical illustrations}

-This section presents a series of illustrative examples to explore the efficiency of multi-fidelity estimators across different distributions and settings.
-Section~\ref{s:ex-bvn} analytically demonstrates the efficiency of multi-fidelity estimators for a bivariate Gaussian distribution.
-Section~\ref{s:ex-bvgumbel} contrasts the performance of the three different estimators that leverage low-fidelity data for a bivariate Gumbel distribution, highlighting how their performances differ across dependence levels.
-In Section~\ref{s:ex-ber}, we explore the performance of multi-fidelity estimators with a Bernoulli distribution.
-Throughout this section, it is assumed that multi-fidelity estimators utilize optimal coefficients ($\alpha$ or $\beta$) to maximize their efficiency.
+This section presents illustrative examples to evaluate the efficiency of the proposed MF estimators.
+We consider several distributional settings where the joint structure is fully specified. \Cref{s:ex-bvn} analytically demonstrates the efficiency of MF estimators for a bivariate Gaussian distribution. \Cref{s:ex-bvgumbel,s:ex-ber} examine the performance of the estimators under bivariate Gumbel and Bernoulli distributions, respectively, highlighting how it varies across dependence levels.
+In the numerical illustrations, it is assumed that MF estimators utilize optimal coefficients ($\balpha$ or $\bbeta$) to maximize their efficiency.
+The reproducible R code used in this study is included in the supplementary material.